chef-cft/dca_workshop/README.md

 * Prep time.    **If you choose to do this full workshop against customer on-prem nodes it is highly recommended that you ensure that the customer’s on-prem nodes can be managed and scanned by your Automate instance once week before the workshop.**

-### On-site scan-only option
+### On-site scan-only option (See Appendix III for more details)
-If seeing a scan on their own nodes is really important to the customer, and-or it would preempt a future POC, then consider offering a remote-scan scan step as part of the workshop
+If seeing a scan on their own nodes is really important to the customer, and-or it would preempt a future POC, then consider offering a remote-scan scan as part of the workshop
 * Benefits of just an on-site scan:
     - Don't need to install the chef-client on the node
-    - Won't be doing any sort of modification of any customer node
+    - Won't be doing any sort of modification of any customer node, nothing will leave broken
 * Cons of doing the on-site scan:
-    - You are getting yourself back into the customer firewall-proxy access do-se-do.
-Even with SSH or RDP access the Chef Automate instance is very likely still going to need to be able to go through the customer's firewal or proxy setups.
-Give yourself enough time in advance to make sure your instance can connect to scan.
+    - You are getting yourself back into requesting and managing the customer firewall-proxy access.
+Customer nodes will have to allow SSH or RDP through their network in order for Automate to scan.
+Assume by default the customer's networks do not grant such access.
+Give yourself enough time in advance to make sure your instance can scan a test node.

 ## High Level Agenda
 1. Introduction of participants and the discussion of the goals of the workshop.
    * Optional: Depending on the makeup of the group and their knowledge of Chef it may make sense to give a 20-30 minutes whiteboard/discussion of what Chef Automate is and what problems it can solve for the customer

-2. Optional: Basic Configuration Management/Drift Detection use case: Show to to apply basic IIS and/or Linux OS configuration cookbooks against newly created nodes (See *Appendix I* for more info)
+2. Optional: Basic Configuration Management/Drift Detection use case: Show how to apply basic IIS and/or Linux OS configuration cookbooks against newly created nodes (See *Appendix I* for more info)

 3. Instructor presentation of the slide-driven walkthrough of the steps in a Detect & Correct scenario  (put PPT link included in this repo)